Gustash/react-native-focus/README.md

 Needs to have called `requestAuthorization()` and received `AuthorizationStatus.Authorized`, first.

 This will not be updated when the focus status changes.
 You should use this for initialization only.
-Refer to CHANGEME
+Refer to the [Create Intents Extension README](./CREATE_INTENTS_EXTENSION.md).

 **Returns**